de-id/diffusers-papers/README.md

 # Denoising Diffusion Probabilistic Models Papers
 Papers club from the AI team in D-ID  - this time Diffusion Model(DM).

 Diffusion Models were first introduced in [Deep Unsupervised Learning using Nonequilibrium Thermodynamics](https://arxiv.org/abs/1503.03585).
-However, it took until [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600) (Song et al., 2019, Stanford University) & , and then [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239) (Ho et al., 2020, Google Brain) who independently improved the approach.
+However, it took until [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600) (Song et al., 2019, Stanford University), and then [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239) (Ho et al., 2020, Google Brain) who independently improved the approach.

 A good explnantion on what are Diffusion Models and why they are intresting can be found in [Diffusion-Models](https://youtu.be/cS6JQpEY9cs)